-Directorate of Online Education, Manipal University, Jaipur, Rajasthan has excellent Library facility with adequate number of copies of books in relevant titles for MA (JOURNALISM & MASS COMMUNCATION) programme.
-The Central Library of Manipal University, Jaipur is also having good source of reference books.
+Centre for Distance and Online Education, Manipal University Jaipur , Rajasthan has excellent Library facility with adequate number of copies of books in relevant titles for MA (Journalism and Mass Communication) programme.
+The Central Library of Manipal University Jaipur is also having good source of reference books.
 The books available at both the libraries are only for reference purpose and lending services.
 In addition, reference books as prescribed will be procured.
 The Digital library access will also be made available to students who are enrolled into online mode of education.
-In addition, the university membership on Swayam/NPTEL/Knimbus will also be made available to students.
-Complete e-Learning resources to course would be made available on Learning Management System for learning along with e-tutorial lectures.
+In addition, the university membership on Swayam/ NPTEL/ Knimbus will also be made available to students.
+Complete e-Learning resources to course would be made available on Learning Management System for learning along with e- tutorial lectures.
 Further, expert lectures/workshops/ webinars by industry experts would also be conducted for the students.